Movement for Business Purpose Entrepreneurs Impact Multinationals

 When Horst sold Aveda, he considered that “the sustainable and socially responsible business practices and products could help to turn the direction of Estée Lauder.”
 It is hard to verify facts at a company with so many brands, and for instance in May 2018, Estée Lauder was not a cruelty-free corporation as some of their brands are sold in Mainland China where animal testing is required by law for all imported cosmetics.
 Six Estée Lauder brands, however are PETA certified cruelty-free: Aveda, Becca Cosmetics, Bumble and Bumble, Le Labo, Smashbox, and Too Faced Cosmetics.

 Aligned with the idea of using business as a force for good, Danone announced in December 2015 a partnership with B Lab (nonprofit organization that serves a global movement of people using business as a force for goodTM) aiming to define a path towards B Corp certification for multinationals.
-Nine of Danone’s subsidiaries have become Certified B Corps, representing about 30% of total Danone sales: Happy Family in the US, Danone Spain, Danone UK, Les Prés Rient Bio (Les 2 Vaches brand in France), Danone North America, Danone Canada, Aguas Danone Argentina and Aqua in Indonesia, and Alpro of Belgium.
+By 2018, nine of Danone’s subsidiaries had become Certified B Corps, representing about 30% of total Danone sales: Happy Family in the US, Danone Spain, Danone UK, Les Prés Rient Bio (Les 2 Vaches brand in France), Danone North America, Danone Canada, Aguas Danone Argentina and Aqua in Indonesia, and Alpro of Belgium.
 Other big companies with B Corp subsidiaries include Campbells, P&G, Unilever, and Gap.
+Since November 2025, Danone has itself become the largest global BCorp.

 At the time, B&J’s CEO, Jostein Solheim, said in an interview with the Guardian, “We feel other businesses will learn and benefit from this.
 That position of being the first wholly owned subsidiary to become a certified B Corp is tremendous.
 The level of transparency and willingness to be open and honest is a testament to the relationship between Unilever and B&J’s, which we continually work for.
 It really helps put Ben & Jerry’s back into the pioneering realm, this time for other businesses who may find themselves in a similar setting.”

 Rather a different story concerns L’Oréal’s purchase of the ethical retailer, The Body Shop in 2006.
 Under the multinational’s ownership, the Body Shop went downhill, with many new entrants to the ethical cosmetics market and major store groups picking up natural cosmetics sales.
 Probably sighing with relief, in September 2017 L’Oréal finalized the sale of The Body Shop to Natura Cosméticos of Brazil at a price not wildly different to what L’Oréal had paid for the company about ten years before.
-In 2014, Natura itself was the first quoted multinational to become a certified B Corporation, so The Body Shop may regain its position as a premier natural cosmetics company.
+In 2014, Natura itself was the first quoted multinational to become a certified B Corporation.
+However they sold The Body Shop to an investment company at a loss in so The Body Shop may regain its position as a premier natural cosmetics company.

 Some Matters Remain Occult